terrapkg/terra-scripts/README.md

 - `satm-grepdel.fish` - Deletes all package specs that match a certain grep pattern from multiple repositories.
   Works by iterating through each repository, listing all the packages and grepping for the pattern, Then pipes that to another function that iterates through all those packages and deletes them.
+Takes in a pattern as an argument.